- SAP HANA has an enormous number of exaggerated articles.

 For example, one of the common issues that I find is that while the benefits are listed, the costs are not.
 How costs are addressed is by asserting that SAP HANA reduces TCO.
 How much seems to depend on the entity proposing.
 According to SAP, the TCO reduction is “dramatic.”
 According to Capgemini, the TCO reduction is “huge.”

 The only study I could find on this was an SAP commissioned study from Forrester Research back in 2014.
 In How Accurate Was Forrester’s TCO Study for SAP HANA?
 I critiqued the Forrester study.
 Long story short, it is so filled with holes that I believe the study lacks any validity whatsoever.
 SAP got what they wanted out of Forrester, but no one should consider this seriously.

 Interestingly, what is left out of all references to the study is that the cost savings are entirely projected.

 A lot of other articles seem to be confused as to distinctions cost and benefits analysis as they commingled ROI with TCO.
-Sufficient to say, if you cannot keep ROI separate from TCO, then it is difficult to take that author and that article seriously.
+Sufficient to say, if you cannot keep ROI separate from TCO, then it isn’t easy to take that author and that article seriously.